Vourate Geitonoi

-Vourate Geitonoi (Greek: Βουράτε Γειτόνοι) is a Cypriot comedy series broadcast by Sigma TV from 2001 to 2005.
+Vourate Geitonoi (Cypriot Greek: Βουράτε Γειτόνοι; meaning: Run Neighbors) is a Cypriot comedy series broadcast by Sigma TV from 2001 to 2005.
+Due to its massive popularity, the series aired for one more season in 2010.

-Due to its massive popularity the series aired for one more season in 2010.
+In 2019, a spin-off movie based on the series was released, titled Vourate Geitonoi.

 Plot

-The series evolves around the lives of the residents of a Nicosia apartment building.
+The series revolves around the lives of the residents of a Nicosia apartment building.

 Characters

 The owner of the building, Rikkos Mapouros is known for his stinginess.
 This is shown on many occasions.
 For example, in the last season of the series Rikkos son requested a mobile phone for his birthday.
 Rikkos, reluctant to spend unnecessary money he attaches two cups together with a wire and gives them to his son.
 He suffered a stroke when he was asked to pay taxes, something he had been somehow avoiding for years.

-Rikkos wife, Pepa is known to have the most common sense from all the characters.
-She often gets in fights with Rikos and chases him with a wooden rolling pin.
+Pepa, Rikkos' wife, is known to have the most common sense of all the characters.
+She often gets in fights with Rikkos and chases him with a wooden rolling pin.

-Rikko's and Pepa's oldest child, Kikitsa is known for being spoilt although Rikkos never buys her anything.
+Kikitsa, Rikkos' and Pepa's oldest child, is known for being spoilt although Rikkos never buys her anything.
 By the end of the series she is married.

-Nastazia, Rikko's and Pepa's neighbor that lives on the floor above them is known for her dislike of the Greek Cypriot dialect and recoils whenever Rikkos is hitting on her due to the fact that Rikkos is very traditional.
+Nastazia, Rikkos' and Pepa's neighbor, who runs a beauty salon on the floor above them, is known for her dislike of the Greek Cypriot dialect and recoils whenever Rikkos is hitting on her due to the fact that Rikkos is very traditional.
 She also gets married by the end of the series.

-Artemakis, Nastazia's neighbor is known for frequently exclaiming (Greek:Εγώ ενζε), a Greek Cypriot way of saying your innocent.
+Artemakis, Nastazia's neighbor, is studying to become a cook and is known for frequently exclaiming "Εγώ έντζιε", a way of saying you are innocent in the Greek Cypriot dialect.